Savings

 Variable rate savings accounts

-We reduced our rates on most of our savings accounts on 6 September 2024.
+We reduced our rates on most of our savings accounts on 10 December 2024.
 You can find your new interest rate here.
-We’ll write to you if you’re affected.
+We wrote to you if you were affected.

 Fixed rate savings accounts

-There is no change to fixed rate savings accounts.
+There is no change to our fixed rate savings accounts.

 Mortgages